Creating Influencer Reports in Discover

 If you change your brand safety topics/settings, you will have the option to refresh the brand safety section of the influencer report.

-In a Discover report > Brand safety, you’ll see three main metrics:
+Under Brand Safety, you’ll see three main metrics:

 • Total posts: Number of posts published by the influencer over the past six months.